adrelanos/aeternity-wiki/Merkle-Trees.md

     10 bytes, using a hashing algorithm that maps data to a 32 byte string would not be efficient.

-    However,  if the data being hashed is very large,  for instance a 100 terabyte block, using the same hashing algorithm would be efficient, and this in turn is what makes Merkle trees so efficient.
+    However,  if the block of data being hashed is very large,  for instance a 100 terabyte block, using the same hashing algorithm would be efficient, and this in turn is what makes Merkle trees so efficient.